Demographics of Texas: White or European Americans

+Black or African Americans

 African Americans are a racial minority in Texas.
 Their proportion of the population has declined since the early 20th century after many left the state in the Great Migration.
 Blacks of both Hispanic and non-Hispanic origin made up 11.5 percent of the population in 2015; blacks of non-Hispanic origin formed 11.3 percent of the populace.
 African Americans of both Hispanic and non-Hispanic origin numbered at roughly 2.7 million individuals, increasing in 2018 to 3,908,287.
-The majority of the Black and African American population of Texas lives in the Greater Houston, Dallas–Fort Worth, San Antonio, Tyler and Beaumont–Port Arthur metropolitan areas.
+The majority of the Black and African American population of Texas lives in the Greater Houston, Dallas–Fort Worth, San Antonio, Galveston, Tyler and Beaumont–Port Arthur metropolitan areas.

+Native Americans

 Native Americans are a smaller minority in the state.
 Native Americans made up 0.5 percent of Texas's population and number over 118,000 individuals as of 2015.
 Native Americans of non-Hispanic origin made up 0.3 percent of the population and number over 75,000 individuals.
 Cherokee made up 0.1 percent of the population, and numbered over 19,400.
 In contrast, only 583 identified as Chippewa.

+Asian Americans

 Asian Americans are a sizable minority group in Texas.
 Americans of Asian descent formed 4.5 percent of the population in 2015.
 They total more than 1.2 million individuals.
 Over 200,000 Indian Americans make Texas their home.
 Texas is also home to more than 187,000 Vietnamese and 136,000 Chinese.
 In addition to 92,000 Filipinos and 62,000 Koreans, there are 18,000 Japanese Americans living in the state.
 Lastly, more than 111,000 people are of other Asian ancestry groups, such as Cambodian, Thai, and Hmong.
 Sugar Land, a city within the Houston metropolitan area, and Plano, within the Dallas–Fort Worth metropolitan area, both have high concentrations of ethnic Chinese and Korean residents.
 The Houston and Dallas areas, and to a lesser extent, the Austin metropolitan area, all contain substantial Vietnamese communities.

+Pacific Islander Americans

 Americans with origins from the Pacific Islands are the smallest minority in Texas.
 According to the 2019 American Community Survey, only 21,484 Texans are Pacific Islanders.
 The city of Euless, a suburb of Fort Worth, contains a sizable population of Tongan Americans, at nearly 900 people, over one percent of the city's population.
 Killeen has a sufficient population of Samoans and Guamanian, and people of Pacific Islander descent surpass one percent of the city's population.

+Multiracial Americans

 Multiracial individuals are also a visible minority in Texas.
 People identifying as multiracial form 2.9 percent of the population, and number over 800,000 people.
 Over 80,000 Texans claim African and European heritage.
 People of European and American Indian ancestry number over 108,800.
 People of European and Asian ancestry number over 57,600.
 People of African and Native American ancestry were even smaller in number at 15,300.